The Karate Kid: Merchandise

 The film spawned a franchise of related items and memorabilia such as action figures, headbands, posters, T-shirts, and a video game.
-A novelization was made by B.B.
-Hiller and published in 1984.
+A novelization was made by B. B. Hiller and published in 1984.
 The novel had a scene that was in the rehearsal when Daniel encounters Johnny during school at lunch.
 Also at the end, there was a battle between Miyagi and Kreese in the parking lot after the tournament which was the original ending for the film and used as the beginning of The Karate Kid Part II.
+On May 7, 2019, The Karate Kid: The Classic Illustrated Storybook was published by Quirk Books under their Pop Classics series.
+It retold the events of the first film with art by Kim Smith.

 In 2015, toy company Funko revived The Karate Kid action figures.
 Two versions of LaRusso, a version of Lawrence and a version of Miyagi were part of the line.
 The toys were spotted at retailers Target and Amazon.com.

 Cultural influence

 The series has been credited for popularizing karate in the United States.

-The American experimental rock band titled 'Sweep the Leg Johnny' was a reference to a line from the film.
+The American experimental rock band Sweep the Leg Johnny derives their name from a line from the film.

 The 2007 music video for the song "Sweep the Leg" by No More Kings stars William Zabka (who also directed the video) as a caricature of himself and features references to The Karate Kid, including cameo appearances by Zabka's former Karate Kid co-stars.

 Macchio and Zabka made a guest appearance as themselves in the How I Met Your Mother episode "The Bro Mitzvah".
 In the episode, Macchio is invited to Barney Stinson's bachelor party, leading to Barney shouting that he hates Macchio and that Johnny was the real hero of The Karate Kid.
 Towards the end of the episode, a clown in the party wipes off his makeup and reveals himself as Zabka.